Radio Shack PC-2

 The PC-2 has a 26 character LCD display which is dot addressable.
 This makes it possible for graphics and other screen effects.
 It has a buzzer which can be programmed for both pitch and duration.
 It has a real-time clock as well.
 The clock can be read and set using the TIME command in BASIC.

-It’s predecessor, the PC-1 was plagued by LCD screen leakage.
+Its predecessor, the PC-1 was plagued by LCD screen leakage.
 Eventually every once of the LCDs went bad, and few were repaired.
-Many of the models released after the PC-2 were less capable than the PC-2 in many ways.
+Many of the pocket computer models released after the PC-2 were less capable than the PC-2 in many ways.
 For example, many had slower processors, limited to no expansion capability, less RAM, or smaller keyboards.
-In fact, the PC-2 is very unique among all of the other models of pocket computers Radio Shack would sell afterwards.
+In fact, the PC-2 is very unique among all of the models of pocket computers Radio Shack would sell afterwards.
 None came close to the capabilities of the PC-2.

 The PC-2 used 4 AA batteries, unlike the PC-1 and all other pocket computer models that used button cell batteries.
 It’s far easier to change AA batteries than it is to change button cells underneath a cover held on with tiny screws.